OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:11

-Why?
-Because I do not love you?
-God knows I do!
+Is it because I do not love you?
+God knows the depth of my love for you.

 ## 2 Corinthians 11:12